simov/purest/README.md

 ###### Configuration

 - **defaults** - [request.defaults][request-defaults] object.
 Pass any valid [request option][request-options] here.

+> These values are appended to the request's options right before the request starts, meaning that they override any other previously defined options in Purest.

 - **config** - configuration object containing valid [provider configuration][provider-configuration].
-Use this option to define custom providers or extend existing ones.

 > See the [Create New Provider][create-new-provider] and the [Extend Existing Provider][extend-existing-provider] sections.

-- **before** - object containing before request hooks
+- **before** - object containing functions to execute before all or certain HTTP verb requests.

 > See the [Before Request Hooks][before-request-hooks] section for more details.

 - **methods** - define your own method [aliases][query-method-aliases] to use with the [Query API][query-api].

-> See the [Query Method Aliases][query-method-aliases] section for more details
+> See the [Query Method Aliases][query-method-aliases] section for more details.

 - **debug** - set to `true` to enable the [request-debug][request-debug] module.